 Joining up skills and inward investment to attract FDI in the Southwest

 A case study demonstrating a unique partnership between Bridgwater and Taunton College and EDF Energy to deliver the workforce for a new nuclear power station, creating a sustainable legacy of skills training for nuclear.
 Download the socio-economic impact report 2023 (PDF, 7.8MB)

 Find the right staff for your business

-Many companies in the UK offer recruitment support and advice about employing staff.
-The UK government runs the Investment Support Directory, a collection of companies that have skills and experience in helping overseas businesses set up or expand in the UK.
+The UK government Investment Support Directory provides details of companies with the skills and experience to support overseas businesses set up or expand in the UK.